Home > Sectors > Public sector > The city of tomorrow: smart city or low-tech city?

 The smart city and the low-tech city are two different approaches to meeting the challenges of today's cities.

 When we think of smart cities, we often think of high-tech technological solutions.
 And with good reason, because the term was coined in the 90s by IBM.
 The idea?
-To meet the growing needs of towns and cities in terms of information systems, IT infrastructures and the digitalisation of citizen services.
+To meet the growing needs of cities in terms of information systems, IT infrastructures and the digitalisation of citizen services.
 It then gradually made its way into political discourse, until it became a buzzword. a real brand image for towns.

 Among the pioneering cities, Toronto has taken up the approach from a digital city perspective.
 Barcelona was also quick to experiment with energy management solutions.
 It would seem that smart city approaches are better suited to the complex needs of large metropolises.
 But in reality, there are no no consensus definition of the smart city.
 First and foremost a common presupposition: data.
 Then, what best characterises the 'intelligent' city is the idea of adapting solutions to the priority issues of an area and using technology where it is useful.
 With discernment, then.